boredazfcuk/docker-icloudpd/README.md

 **group_id**: This is the Group ID number of the above group.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same Group ID number as the user's primary group on the host system.
 If this variable is not set, it will default to '1000'

+**force_gid**: If this variable is set it will allow the group to be created with a pre-existing group id.
+This may be handy if your group id clashes with a system group insude the docker container, however, if may have undesired permissions issues.
+Please use with caution

 **TZ**: This is the local timezone and is required to calculate timestamps.
 If this variable is not set, it will default to Coordinated Universal Time 'UTC'

 **synchronisation_interval**: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
 If variable is not set it will default to every 12hrs (43200 seconds)